jsajuria/website-github/exampleSite/content/research.md

 # Research Interests

-My main research interest lies in the intersection between Political Behaviour, Comparative Politics, Information and Communication Technologies (ICTs), and quantitative methods.
+My main research interest lies in the intersection between Political Behaviour, Comparative Politics, and quantitative methods.

 My current research agenda includes:

   - Electoral politics, with an emphasis on British and Chilean politics
-  - Social media and collective action
   - Elite politics: candidates and legislators from a comparative approach
   - Public opinion
   - Latent variable estimation